 His investigative feature for CNET, “Death of a PC Vendor II,” won a “Maggie” award as the Best Online Article by the Western Publications Association.

-And now Gene has also returned to his original profession, radio.
-Debuting in 2002, The Tech Night Owl LIVE reaches tens of thousands of technology fans with news and commentary on Macs and personal technology.
+Gene has also returned to his original profession, radio.
+Debuting in 2002, The Tech Night Owl LIVE reaches technology fans around the world with news and commentary on Apple Inc., personal technology and pop culture.
 In 2006, Gene became co-creator The Paracast, which has become what listeners call “the gold standard” of paranormal radio.

-Both radio shows went into syndication to dozens of radio stations in the U.S. via the GCN network beginning in July, 2010; they are still available to a worldwide audience online from our sites and through iTunes, Stitcher, TuneIn and other services.
+Both radio shows went into syndication to dozens of radio stations in the U.S. via the GCN network beginning in July, 2010; they are still available to a worldwide audience online from our sites and through iTunes, Blubrry, Stitcher, TuneIn and other services.